Azure/azure-sdk/docs/design/AdpDesignGuidelines.md

 The SDKs will be used in applications that might be using ther logging, DI, and configuration technologies of their choice.

 ## 1.1.0 Telemetry
+Telemetry is used by service teams (not customers) to monitor what SDK a client is using to call into their service.
+Specifically, the service team can detect client OS, language, language version, and service SDK version.
+Some clients can prepend additional information indicating the name and version of the client application.

 1.1.1 :white_check_mark: **DO** send telemetry information in the User-Agent header, with the header value in the the following format: